anthonyamar/regex-cookbook/README.md

 So stop googling regex.
 Start pasting them. 🧠

-Regex Cookbook is a practical, copy-paste-ready cheat sheet of real-world RegExp patterns, organized by category.
+Regex Cookbook is a practical, language-agnostic, copy-paste-ready cheat sheet of real-world RegExp patterns, organized by category.
 From emails and dates to URLs, binary formats, colors, and beyond — no theory, just patterns that work.

 ## Index
 - [🧱 Basics](#-basics)